Q: What is NCCPR?

 Q: Should these options be used in every case?

 A: No. Those of us who advocate for less use of foster care often are smeared with the accusation that we favor “family preservation at all costs.”
 That is nonsense.
-There are some cases in which the only safe alternative for a child is to remove that child from the home – and advocates of reform always have recognized this.
-The real problem is a child welfare establishment bent on foster care at all costs.
+There are a small number of cases in which the only safe alternative for a child is to remove that child from the home – and advocates of reform always have recognized this.
+The real problem is a child welfare establishment (or as it should properly be called family policing establishment, bent on foster care at all costs.

 Q: What if the parent is addicted to drugs?

-A: Then drug treatment geared to the needs of families should be available immediately to any parent who needs it.
+A: Not all drug problems impair parenting.
+Indeed, middle-class parents have been known to brag abut their drinking and pot smoking.
+But when parental drug use really does endanger children, then drug treatment geared to the needs of families should be available immediately to any parent who needs it.

 Q: Why bother helping such a parent?